avnet-iotconnect/meta-iotconnect-docs/Tutorials/STMicroelectronics/STM32MP_AI_DEMO.md

-# IoTConnect AI Classification Script Documentation
+# IoTConnect AI Classification on STM32MP1/MP2 Devices (X-Linux-AI)
-This documentation describes the setup and usage of scripts used for AI classification on STM32MP2 devices integrated with IoTConnect.
-These scripts are designed to enable remote execution via the IoTConnect platform and run AI models such as MobileNet for image classification.
+This document provides details specific to using IoTConnect for running AI classification demos on STM32MP1 and MP2 devices, which utilize the X-Linux-AI package.

-## Table of Contents
+## Overview
-- Prerequisites
-- Directory Structure
-- Script Configuration
-- Creating IoTConnect Commands
-- Handling Commands on the Device
-- Running AI Classification
-- Troubleshooting
+STM32MP1 and MP2 devices running X-Linux-AI can perform AI classification using pre-trained models such as MobileNet.
+These AI tasks can be triggered remotely from the IoTConnect platform using cloud-to-device commands.

 ## Prerequisites
-Before proceeding, ensure you have the following:
+Before proceeding, ensure you have:

-- STM32MP2 device with Linux OS.
+An STM32MP1 or MP2 device running the X-Linux-AI package.
-- IoTConnect platform access (CPID, DUID, etc.).
+IoTConnect platform access with the necessary credentials (CPID, DUID, etc.).
-- IoTConnect Python SDK installed on the device.
-- AI classification scripts and models (such as MobileNet) stored on the device.
+AI classification scripts and models (such as MobileNet) installed on the device.
-- Proper permissions and setup for sudo or user-level script execution.
+The IoTConnect Python SDK installed on the device.

-## Directory Structure
+Directory Structure
-Your project directory should follow a structure similar to the following:
+Ensure your project has a structure similar to this:

 ```
 /usr/iotc-c/app/